aeszyman/athletes-of-piety/papers/research-project.md

 The outline has to include the following elements:
 1) thesis statement
-2) topic sentences for each paragraph
+2) topic sentence for each paragraph

 If you have questions above thesis statement or topic sentences, consult the required rext by Kate L. Turabian, visit the Writing Center, or speak with me.